(Disclosure: Some of the links below may be affiliate links)

 After a bear market, you will probably just want to be happy that it is over.
 But there are a few things people can do after a bear market.
 It may not be a pleasant experience, but investors learn a lot during stock market crashes.

 During a bear market, the most important thing is not to panic.
-You do not want to make changes to your investments when the market is in panic.
+You do not want to make changes to your investments when the market is panicking.

 What about you?
 Do you know any other things people should do after a bear market?